edwardhatricksmith/jr-fe-devtask/README.md

 A few things to keep an eye out for:

-1. The html is not very semantic.
+1. The html is not very semantic so should be improved.
-2. Our headings aren't responsive.
-They should adjust based on screen sizes.
+2. The headings aren't responsive.
+The designer has asked they they scale based on screen sizes.
 3. There are a number of bugs and errors.
-4. Best practice for css and js resources wasn't followed.

-## Bonus points for experts

-1. Concatenate and minify our JS and CSS resources.
-You could do this with Gulp.
-2. Improve the CSS by implementing some modular CSS practices.
+4. Little attention was paid to page-speed, performance.
+See what you can do to help improve this.

 ## Development tips